-February 14, Day 6: From Cerro de la Muerte to the Sarapiqui lowlands.
-After an early breakfast, we will take a detour to Bosque del Tolomuco, a nature retreat with feeders that offer the opportunity to look for White-tailed Emerald and Snowy-bellied Hummingbird, two species that are unlikely to be seen in any other area of this tour.
+March 2, Day 4: Bosque del Tolomuco.
+Drive to Villa Lapas.
+After an early breakfast, we will take an hour and a half drive to Bosque del Tolomuco, a nature retreat with feeders that offer the opportunity to look for White-tailed Emerald and Snowy-bellied Hummingbird, two species that might not be seen in any other area visited during this tour.
 There might also be Lesser Violetear, Green Hermit, Scintillant Hummingbird and Violet Sabrewing.
 We will also look for Emerald Toucanet and possibly the secretive Orange-billed Nightingale-Thrush.
-This morning we will travel from the cloud forest to the rich and lush Caribbean lowlands of Costa Rica.
-The route and birding stops will be determined by the latest bird records by local birders.
-In some years, we have visited a mountain river where the astonishing Sunbittern was seen.
-In other years, we have seen the astonishing Snowcap, foraging in the vicinity of a vervain garden.
-Expect a day of travel and birding, and maybe with one or more surprises!
+Close to noon time we will continue our drive to the lowlands, and after lunch along the road, will arrive to Villa Lapas, our location for the next two full days, which is contiguous to Carara national park.
+The hotel is situated along a forested stream and is beautifully landscaped, with an abundance of birds right around the grounds.
+The variety of flycatchers is especially noteworthy, and we should have many chances to study and learn them here.